Yassir-17/complete-prodcution-e2e-pipeline/README.md

 - **Kubernetes Cluster**: A running Kubernetes cluster.
 - **Jenkins**: Installed and configured with required plugins.
-- **ArgoCD**: Installed on the Kubernetes cluster for deployment management or the kubernetes cluster is configured as cluster for deploying applications.
+- **ArgoCD**: Installed on the Kubernetes cluster for deployment management or the kubernetes cluster is configured as a cluster for deploying applications.
 - **SonarQube**: Running and accessible for code quality analysis.

 ---